 Considerations When Choosing a Program

 As you prepare for an international experience, use the following questions to guide you.
 Keep in mind that this is not an exhaustive list and you may relate to multiple identities.
 You are encouraged to discuss these topics in-person with a study abroad advisor.
-The Multicultural Center and Counseling and Testing Services can also provide guidance and resources as you prepare for your experience.
+Counseling and Testing Services can also provide guidance and resources as you prepare for your experience.

 - What cultural attitudes, laws, or context exist towards multicultural students in the host country?
 You will need to consider what the racial, religious, or other majorities are in your intended host country as you answer this question.

 - Are there local tensions in my host country around my social identity groups that might influence my experience abroad?